Pipe dreams, feral beasts, ‘redesignation’, exciting prose, Gaza

 One should always be careful about the word “voluntary”, in case it gives the right impression.
 Still, aspirational goal is a lovely coinage.
 “Aspirational” is a glossy-magazine lifestyle fantasy of fast cars, large houses and single-malt whiskies.
 And aspirations are always virtuous, even if they are — almost by definition — not actually going to be accomplished.
 As the poet said, a man’s reach should exceed his grasp, or what’s a heaven for?

 Tony “Still here?”
 Blair criticized the media, calling it a feral beast.
 Evidently he would prefer it to be a tame beast, docile and obedient — as, perhaps, when it swallowed the drugged meat of “Saddam can launch a bioweapon attack in 45 minutes” and so forth.
 Happy days they were, just before the war.
-That the media has since descended into what Blair decries as “cynicism”1 is, of course, a terrible injustice that hurts all of society and is spoiling his legacy.
+That the media has since descended into what Blair decries as “cynicism” ((Of which Alastair Campbell has also complained in the past, not without a certain pathos.)) is, of course, a terrible injustice that hurts all of society and is spoiling his legacy.

 Meanwhile, at Guantanamo Bay, a judge ruled that the “Military Commissions” had no jurisdiction over prisoners: